dgerosa/gwdet/README.md

 This is a short python module to compute the probability of detecting a gravitational-wave signal from compact binaries averaging over sky-location and source inclination.

 The detectability function is defined by Finn and Chernoff in [arxiv:9301003](https://arxiv.org/abs/gr-qc/9301003) as a function of the projection parameter *Theta* (their Eq.
 3.31).
 Here however, we follow the notation of Dominik+ in [arxiv:1405.7016](https://arxiv.org/abs/1405.7016), which defined *w= Theta/4* such that *0<=w<=1*.
-We are interested in the cumilative distribution *P(>w)* of the projection parameter *w* (see their Eq.
+We are interested in the cumulative distribution *P(>w)* of the projection parameter *w* (see their Eq.
 A.1).
 This gives the probabilty that an elliptically polarized gravitational-wave signal (like that of a binary) will be detected taking into account the antenna pattern of the detector and the inclination of the source (here we consider a single detector,  even if in the real world we deal with networks...)

 For a given (non-spinning) compact binary with masses m1 and m2 at redshift z, you first need to compute its signal-to-noise ratio *snr_opt* assuming optimal orientation and location  (i.e. the source is face on, overhead the detector).
 Then specify a threshold, say 8, above which you consider the signal detectable.
 The probabilty that a specific binary will be detected is just *P(w=8/snr_opt)*.